Cognitive Reframing: How to Stop Negative Overthinking

 Research published in the journal Nature Communications indicates that the human brain processes roughly 6,000 thoughts per day.
 For those struggling with anxiety, a significant portion of these are "Automatic Negative Thoughts" (ANTs).
 Studies suggest that structured cognitive interventions can reduce cortisol levels by up to 25% within eight weeks of consistent practice.

-The Hidden Costs of Unchecked Rumination
+Costs of Rumination

 The primary issue with overthinking is that it mimics productive problem-solving while actually paralyzing the individual.
 People often believe that by worrying, they are "preparing" for the worst-case scenario.
 In reality, they are merely exhausting their prefrontal cortex, the area of the brain responsible for complex planning and executive function.